-Appointments will not be face to face and will be via telephone appointments.
+GP Appointments will not be face to face but will all be telephone appointments initially.
 The doctor will call you as close to your appointment time as possible.
 Please ensure that we have your correct telephone number when booking your appointment, and if you book online, please advise us which telephone number you wish us to call if you have a landline & a mobile number on record

 If the doctor decides you need to be seen face to face, this will be arranged.

 If the doctor arranges a time for you to attend the surgery, you will be expected to bring & wear a face covering over your nose, mouth & chin at all times within the building.
 We are restricting numbers within the building ; you may be asked to wait outside.
 We therefore recommend that you do not arrive more than 10 minutes before you appointment time

 Please use the telephone as the first point of contact.

 Prescription requests should ideally be on line or via reception desk box.

 Thanks for your cooperation at this time of change.

 If you have had your first vaccine and were booked in for a second vaccination by the practice, these second vaccinations have been cancelled.